hilderonny/forensictaskbridge/README.md

 ## Installation

-First you need to have Python3 installed.
+First you need to have NodeJS installed (https://nodejs.org/en/download).

 Next download this repository, for example to `D:\forensictaskbridge`.

-Now open a command line in this directory.
-Here you create and activate a virtual environment and install package dependencies.
-On Windows this is best done via command line because in PowerShell you cannot see directly, which virtual environment is activated.
+Now open a command line in this directory and install the required dependencies.

 ```
-python3 -m venv ftb-venv
-ftb-env\Scripts\activate.bat
-pip install -r requirements.txt
+npm ci
 ```

 ## Development